openedx/openedx-learning/docs/decisions/0018-units-as-containers.rst

 Decisions
 ---------

-All decisions from `0017-generalized-containers.rst` are still valid.
-The following decisions are added:
+All decisions from `0017-generalized-containers.rst`_ are still valid so that this decisions will build on top of them.

+.. _`0017-generalized-containers.rst`: 0017-generalized-containers.rst

 1. Units as Containers
 =======================

 - A unit is a concrete type of container that holds components.
+- A unit is a container, making it also a publishable entity.
 - A unit application will offer shared definitions for use by other unit subtypes.

 1. Unit Types and Content Constraints